AraratKazarian/Survival-Analysis/README.md

 ### Conclusion

 This project provides a comprehensive approach to calculating **Customer Lifetime Value (CLV)** for a telecommunication company.
 By leveraging parametric models and analyzing different customer segments, the project helps uncover valuable insights that can guide strategic marketing decisions and improve overall business outcomes.

-The goal of this project is to create a CLV (customer lifetime value) model for a telecommunication company using parametric models.
-First, accelerated time failure (ATF) models are built using various distributions: Weibull, lognormal, loglogistic, exponential, and generalized gamma distributions.
-The models are then compared based on various metrics and the best model is selected as the final model to calculate CLV.
-Afterward, CLV is calculated per customer using the model.
-CLV is examined across different customer segments and conclusions are drawn from the analysis.
-The Jupyter Notebook file contains all the code and explanations for each step of the analysis, as well as the final report.
-Overall, the project provides a comprehensive approach to building a CLV model using parametric models and studying the analysis results.